Azio0/Quoternator/QUOTE.md

-Last Updated: 2025-09-25 00:24:39
+Last Updated: 2025-09-26 00:24:18

-When the world pushes you to your knees, you're in the perfect position to pray.
+May Allah bless the man who says less and does more.

-By Rumi
+By Umar ibn Al-Khattāb (R.A)